Carolin Simon

-Carolin Simon (born 24 November 1992) is a German football player for Bayern Munich and the Germany national team.
+Carolin Simon (born 24 November 1992) is a German professional footballer who plays as a defender for Bayer 04 Leverkusen.

-Career

-Club
+Club career

 Carolin Simon began her career with the GSV Eintracht Baunatal and moved in the summer of 2008 to third division TSV Jahn Calden.
-On 1 January 2010 she joined the Bundesliga team Hamburger SV for which she disputed 48 top-flight appearances, in the following two and a half years, during which reach six goals.
-After the HSV descended to Regionalliga in the summer of 2012, Simon signed for season 2012/13 with VfL Wolfsburg.
-However, In Wolfsburg she came in only two DFB Pokal matches as well as for the second team.
+On 1 January 2010, she joined the Bundesliga team Hamburger SV for which she made 48 top-flight appearances and scored six goals over the span of two and a half years.
+After HSV was relegated to the Regionalliga in the summer of 2012, Simon signed with VfL Wolfsburg.
+However, In Wolfsburg, she appeared in only two DFB Pokal matches, as well as for the second team.
 In January 2013, the club announced the cancellation of the contract by mutual consent.
-Shortly thereafter, was announced that Simon has a valid contract with Bayer 04 Leverkusen (until 30 June 2016).
-In Leverkusen she was regularly starting lineup in the following three and a half years and was able to win with the team in 2015 the last DFB-Hallenpokal.
-After expiry of her contract Simon joined the season 2016/17 for SC Freiburg.
+Shortly thereafter, Simon signed with Bayer 04 Leverkusen until 30 June 2016.
+In Leverkusen, she was regularly in the starting line-up in the following three and a half years, and in 2015 won the last DFB-Hallenpokal with the team.
+After expiry of her contract in mid-2016, Simon joined SC Freiburg.

-National team
+On July 2, 2018, Champions League winners Olympique Lyonnais announced the signing of Simon.

+She moved to Bayern Munich for the 2019/20 season.After seven years, Simon left FC Bayern, where he played 170 competitive matches, scored 19 goals, and won five league titles and two cups.

+In the summer of 2026, Carolin Simon returned to Bayer 04 Leverkusen, a club she had previously played for from 2013 to 2016.
+She signed a contract there running until 2028.

+International career

-For the national team Simon played since 2007 in the age groups U-15 to U-20.
-With latter, she participated in the 2012 FIFA U-20 Women's World Cup, where the team conceded only one goal; in 0: 1 lost final against the selection of USA.
-Previously, Simon won in 2008 and 2009 the UEFA Women's Under-17 Championship.
-She also won in 2011 the UEFA Women's Under-19 Championship.
+Simon played for the German national teams since 2007, in the age groups U-15 to U-20.
+With latter, she participated in the 2012 FIFA U-20 Women's World Cup, where the team conceded only one goal; in a 0–1 lost final against the United States.
+Previously, Simon won the 2008 and 2009 the UEFA Women's Under-17 Championship.
+She also won the 2011 UEFA Women's Under-19 Championship.